GUNNAR BIRKERTS, FAIA (1925-2017)

 1990 - The Marge Monaghan House, Drummond Island MI.
-Commissioned 1989.
+Commissioned in 1989.
 Marjorie Monaghan was an owner of Domino's Pizza chain.
 Unbuilt.

 1994 - The Augie Grasis III House, 2807 Aspen Court, Vail CO.
-Commissioned 1990.
+Commissioned in 1990.
 Sold to MTG, owner Tim Garton.
 Company dissolved in 2016 after Garton's death.
 Status unknown.

 Sources include: Architectural Record.